maazahmed23456/Pipelined-Floating-Point-Multiplier-RTL-to-GDS-/README.md

 # Pipelined-Floating-Point-Multiplier-RTL-to-GDS-
 Designed a Pipelined Floating Point Multiplier that works with IEEE 754 Single Precision FP numbers at RTL level , performed synthesis and verified functionality by Gate Level Simulation (GLS) then performed the backedn physical design from Floorplan to Signoff using Innovus.

-# RTL to GDSII ASIC Flow of Floating Point Multiplier
-Complete RLT to GDSII flow of a multiplier architecture that operates upon IEEE 754 single precision floating point numbers

 ## A Glance at the FP Multiplier Architecture

-A Floating-Point (FP) Multiplier is a crucial component in digital systems requiring high-performance arithmetic operations, such as digital signal processing, machine learning, and graphics processing.
-In VLSI design, an FP multiplier is implemented to perform multiplication of two floating-point numbers, adhering to the IEEE 754 standard.
-The architecture typically involves three stages: exponent addition, mantissa multiplication, and normalization.
-Exponent addition handles the biased exponents, while mantissa multiplication uses high-speed techniques like Wallace tree or Booth encoding to optimize the hardware and reduce critical path delay.
-The normalization stage ensures the result conforms to the IEEE standard by aligning the decimal point.
-Designing an efficient FP multiplier in VLSI requires optimizing trade-offs between power, performance, and area (PPA), making it a challenging task.
-Advanced techniques, such as pipelining, clock gating, and approximate computing, are often employed to enhance throughput and energy efficiency in modern ASIC or FPGA implementations.
+Pipelined Floating-Point Multiplier (FP Multiplier) Architecture

+A pipelined floating-point (FP) multiplier is a high-performance arithmetic unit designed for efficient multiplication of floating-point numbers, adhering to the IEEE 754 standard.
+The pipelining technique enhances throughput by breaking the multiplication process into sequential stages, enabling concurrent execution of multiple operations.
+This architecture is widely utilized in digital signal processing (DSP), machine learning, graphics processing, and high-performance computing applications.

+Pipeline Stages

+The pipelined FP multiplier consists of the following key stages:

-- Sign Logic
+- 1. Sign Logic

-- Exponent Adder
+- 2. Exponent Addition

-- Mantissa Multiplier
+- 3. Mantissa Multiplication

-- Normalization
+- 4. Normalization & Rounding

+- 5. Exception Handling

-- Exceptions handler
+- **Applications**

+- Digital Signal Processing (DSP): Real-time audio and video processing.

+- Machine Learning & AI Accelerators: High-speed tensor computations in deep learning frameworks.

+- Graphics Processing: Floating-point arithmetic in GPU shaders and image rendering.

+- Scientific Computing: High-precision numerical simulations and matrix operations.

 ## Base Paper